codeidoscope/challenges/tic-tac-toe/README.md

 - Some of the tests can appear oddly organised, with variables created before or after objects are instantiated.
 This is because of the mutability and ownership constraints set by Rust.
-It is a shift to think about these concepts while coding, and ten days has not been long enough to master them.
+It is a shift to think about these concepts while coding, and ten days has not been long enough for me to master them.